PeachScript/vue-infinite-loading/docs/guide/start-with-hn.md

 };
 ```

-In the script, we use [HN Search API](https://hn.algolia.com/api) and [axios](https://github.com/mzabriskie/axios) to fetch news data.
-If the server API returns an array with news data, we will push them into `list`, record current page, and tell this plugin through `$state.loaded` method that we got some data.
+In the script, we use [HN Search API](https://hn.algolia.com/api) and [axios](https://github.com/mzabriskie/axios) to fetch the news data.
+If the server API returns an array with the news data, we will push it into `list`, record the current page, and tell this plugin through the `$state.loaded` method that we got some data.
 If the server API returns an empty array, we will tell this plugin through `$state.complete` method that all data has been loaded.

 Now, you can get an infinite scroll version of Hacker News, just like the preview on the right.